andrebask/thesis/13 - chapter8.md

 This dissertation has presented an implementation of the `call/cc` control operator in the Kawa Scheme compiler targeting the JVM.
 Although the problem was delineated in some works in literature, there was not a compiler providing first-class continuations on the JVM in terms of `call/cc`.

-I address the problem of providing a control operator that copies the stack in an environment that prevents direct stack manipulation.
-Unlike other solutions proposed to implement continuations on the JVM, we perform a transformation on the syntax tree produced by Kawa, instead of a transformation at the bytecode level.
-This make our transformation independent of the JVM version.
+I developed a variant of generalised stack inspection in the Kawa compiler, addressing the problem of defining an A-normalisation algorithm for the Kawa super-set of Scheme, and realising a fragmentation and instrumentation pass using the existing Kawa framework.
+The whole transormation has been designed to be optional and separated from the existing passes, so that it does not add unnecessary overhead to programs without continuations.

-I present a variant of generalised stack inspection, described by Pettyjohn et al., as an extension of the Kawa compiler.
-The transformation is global, thus has been developed as an optional compiler pass, to avoid adding overhead to programs that do not use continuations.
+I showed the opportunities opened by the availability of `call/cc` developing a syntax for asynchronous programming, and exploiting the A-normalisation of the syntax tree to create a simple debugger.

 ## Future work